Mitchell College: History

 The college was originally established in 1938 under the name "New London Junior College".
 The school adopted its current name, Mitchell College, in 1950.

 The college is named after Alfred Mitchell, whose wife Annie Olivia Tiffany Mitchell was a daughter of jeweler and businessman Charles Lewis Tiffany and whose summer home in New London now serves as part of the college's campus.

 Academics

-Mitchell College reports having 23 full-time faculty, 73 part-time faculty, and 57% of classes having between 10 and 19 students as of 2016.
+Mitchell College reported having 23 full-time faculty, 73 part-time faculty, and 57% of classes having between 10 and 19 students as of 2016.
 The college offers degrees in business, communication, education, environmental studies, human development and family studies, liberal arts, psychology, criminal justice, and sports and fitness.

-Performing arts

-The Performing arts department consists of a dance and cheer team, select choir assemble, and a drama society.
-The department puts on two concerts per academic year for the choir which is free of charge.
-The dance and cheer team performs at various campus events and has at least two showcases per year.
-Lastly the drama society puts on two performances per academic year, mostly a fall play and a spring musical.